Patient selection for and immunologic issues relating to kidney-pancreas transplantation in diabetes mellitus

 - Reddy KS, Stratta RJ, Shokouh-Amiri H, et al. Simultaneous kidney-pancreas transplantation without antilymphocyte induction.
 Transplantation 2000; 69:49.

-- Kaufman DB, Iii GW, Bruce DS, et al. Prospective, randomized, multi-center trial of antibody induction therapy in simultaneous pancreas-kidney transplantation.
+- Kaufman DB, Burke GW III, Bruce DS, et al. Prospective, randomized, multi-center trial of antibody induction therapy in simultaneous pancreas-kidney transplantation.
 Am J Transplant 2003; 3:855.

 - Bazerbachi F, Selzner M, Boehnert MU, et al. Thymoglobulin versus basiliximab induction therapy for simultaneous kidney-pancreas transplantation: impact on rejection, graft function, and long-term outcome.
 Transplantation 2011; 92:1039.